4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 In this type of list box, each column must be associated to an expression.
 The contents of each row is then evaluated per collection element or per entity of the entity selection.

-Each element of the collection or each entity is available as an object that can be accessed through the [This](https://doc.4d.com/4Dv17R6/4D/17-R6/This.301-4310806.en.html) command.
-A column expression can be a project method, a variable, or any formula, accessing each entity or collection element object through `This`, for example `This.<propertyPath>` (or `This.value` in case of a collection of scalar values).
+Each element of the collection or each entity is available as an object that can be accessed through the [This](../Concepts/classes.md#this) keyword.
+A column expression can be a property path, a project method, a variable, or any formula, accessing each entity or collection element object through `This`, for example `This.<propertyPath>` (or `This.value` in case of a collection of scalar values).
 You can use the `LISTBOX SET COLUMN FORMULA` and `LISTBOX INSERT COLUMN FORMULA` commands to modify columns programmatically.

 When the data source is an entity selection, any modifications made on the list box side are automatically saved in the database.
 On the other hand, modifications made on the database side are visible in the list box after touched entities have been reloaded.

 When the data source is a collection, any modifications made in the list box values are reflected in the collection.
-On the other hand, if modifications are done on the collection using for example the various methods of the *Collections* theme, you will need to explicitely notify 4D by reassigning the collection variable to itself, so that the list box contents is refreshed.
+On the other hand, if modifications are done on the collection using for example the various functions of the [Collection class](../API/CollectionClass.md), you will need to explicitely notify 4D by reassigning the collection variable to itself, so that the list box contents is refreshed.
 Por ejemplo:

 ```4d
 myCol:=myCol.push("new value") //display new value in list box